-Auto insurance is typically the first type of insurance coverage to be applied to an injury claim.
+Auto insurance is typically the first insurance coverage to apply to an injury claim.
 As such, the car insurance company might be one of the first entities seeking reimbursement after an accident.
 West Virginia law specifies the at-fault party should pay for a victim’s medical bills, so the car insurance company will likely expect you to reimburse their costs from your settlement.

 There is an exception to this rule.
 Optional insurance coverage, such as Medical Payments coverage (MedPay) in West Virginia or Personal Injury Protection (PIP) in other states, is not required to be paid back out of a car accident settlement.
 These optional coverages will pay your medical bills up until the policy limit, with no reimbursement necessary.

 Health insurance will cover car accident injury treatment once other forms of coverage, like auto insurance, have been exhausted.
 A health insurance provider generally anticipates that you will pay back any medical bills once you receive a personal injury settlement.
 You are typically not responsible for any deductibles or co-pay since you likely paid these costs during treatment.

 If you receive government-based Medicare or Medicaid medical benefits, and Medicare or Medicaid paid your medical bills, you are required to reimburse the provider for all medical costs once you receive a personal injury settlement.

 3. Attorney’s Fees